-Element Description/Role Form: Cash Focus: Short-Term Type: Fixed Base Salary are evaluated annually by ovide competitive, fixed annual the Compensation Committee and are cash compensation.
-Form: Cash Focus: Short-Term Type: Variable - Performance Based KCP Bonus achievement a cost-to-collect; Compensation individual performance, and s for Adjusted KCP EBITDA, collections and uch other factors as determined by the are subject to the satisfaction of an stockholder va lue creation. that are closely tied to longer-term Rewards achie evement of annual financial tar gets.
-Form: Equity Focus: Long-Term Type: Variable - Time Based Restricted Stock awards ("RSAsCreates a link awards that deSupports reten s") that vest in equal annual instance between compensation of exertive value based on our stock tion.
-Vesting provision ons and terms promote a long- term management perspective.
-Performance Form: Equity Focus: Long-Term Type: Variable - Performance Based Based Equity Awards % consists of performance options that 5% stock price hurdle is achieved.
-(Performance Options in 2017) Vesting provision value. ons and terms incentivize a long g-term management focus on stockholder Retention Form: Equity Focus: Long-Term Type: Variable - Time Based Awards - Restricted s to promote retention, of whi December 31, 2019, subject to ch 50% vests on December 31, 2018 and continued employment.
-Stock The Company does not currently expect to gr ant additional Retention Awards.
-Form: Cash Focus: Long-Term Type: Fixed - Performance Based Retention Awards - Restricted Cash and promote objectives rela achieved), the June 30, 2018 retention.
-Subject to the Co ting to developing new busine Retention Restricted Cash A d for the execution of Company initiatives mpany achieving predetermined strategic ss (which as of the date hereof have been awards vest in four equal installments on 1, 2019 and December 31, 2019, subject to be vesting date The Company does not currently expect to gr ant additional Retention Awards.
+Element Description/Role Form: Cash Focus: Short-Term Type: Fixed Base Salary Base salaries are eva- fixed annual cash co- n Committee and are intended to provide competitive, Form: Cash Focus: Short-Term Type: Variable - Performance Based KCP Bonus established targets f other factors as dete an adjusted net inco or Adjusted KCP EBITDA, collections ermined by the Compensation Commit me goal, established at the start of the n the Company's achievement against pre- and cost-to-collect; individual performance, and such tee.
+All KCP payouts are subject to the satisfaction of e year. sely tied to longer-term stockholder value creation.
+Rewards achievement ent of annual financial targets.
+Form: Equity Focus: Long-Term Type: Variable - Time Based Restricted Stock vest in equal annual installments over a three-year period.
+Restricted Stock Creates a link between compensation of executives and interests of stockholders with awards that derive value based on our stock price.
+Supports retention.
+Vesting provisions and terms promote a long-term management perspective.
+Performance Form: Equity Focus: Long-Term Type: Variable - Performance Based Based Equity Awards • Of the 2017 annual equity grant to NEOs, 50% consists of performance options that vest annually over a three-year period if a +25% stock price hurdle is achieved.
+(Performance Options in 2017) Vesting provisions an d terms incentivize a long-term manag ement focus on stockholder value.
+Form: Equity Focus: Long-Term Type: Variable - Time Based Retention Awards - Restricted Stock Retention RSAs to promote retention, of which 50% vests on December 31, 2018 and 50% vests on December 31, 2019, subject to continued employment.
+The Company does r not currently expect to grant additional Retention Awards.
+Form: Cash Focus: Long-Term Type: Fixed - Performance Based Retention Awards - Restricted Cash • Retention Restricted Cash Awards to reward for the execution of Company initiatives and promote retention.
+Subject to the Company achieving predetermined strategic objectives relating to developing new business (which as of the date hereof have been achieved), the Retention Restricted Cash Awards vest in four equal installments on June 30, 2018, December 31, 2018, June 30, 2019 and December 31, 2019, subject to continued employment through the applicable vesting date The Company does r not currently expect to grant additional Retention Awards.